surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Home Page Display Option

-Using BI+ Plus you can set the Dashboard to home page to have a look at the daily updates made to your report.to Biplus
+Using BI+ Plus you can set the Dashboard to home page to have a look at the daily updates made to your report.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTk0NjQ1OTVdfQ==
+eyJoaXN0b3J5IjpbLTEyODY3NzYzMTldfQ==
 -->